HaiziIzzudin/uitm-ufuture-notification/README.md

 This script has 2 types:
 1. `app.py`: This one iterate through recent notifications (on the top right) of Ufuture.
 2. `main-notifyOnce.py`: This one iterate through every subject in the myCourses dropdown (on the top right) of Ufuture.
 This one only run once, and notify as a bunch.
 If you want a more stay alive/ ambient functionality;
 2. `main-withDB.py`: This one is the latest in development.
 It iterate through every subject in the myCourses dropdown (on the top right) of Ufuture.
-This one has a database, and will loop through all the saved time in database, and if time of the online class is 2 hours left and 1 hours left, ntfy will send notification to you (***function not implemented yet***).
+This one has a database, and will loop through all the saved time in database, and if time of the online class is 2 hours left and 1 hours left, ntfy will send notification to you.

 Please note that `main-...` script requires you to agree to subject pledge.
 Please do so if you haven't already.<br>
 By default, script is running in headless (selenium webdriver headless) mode.
 To override this, please add flags `--headful`.<br>